How Providers can enhance patient care by accelerating eligibility & insurance verification

 2020 has been an unprecedented year for healthcare professionals and service providers.
-The global pandemic has put a substantial burden on the industry, which is already falling short of patient expectations, crippled with staff shortage, and growing financial crisis.
+The global pandemic has put a substantial burden on the industry, which is already falling short of patient expectations, crippled with staff shortages and a growing financial crisis.

-Amid existing resource constraints on patient-centric tasks, administrative responsibilities further consume valuable time that can be devoted to patient care by Healthcare Providers.
-According to the Center for American Progress, every year, Healthcare Payers and Providers in the US spend about $496 billion on billing and insurance-related costs alone.1 Given the impact of COVID-19, the costs are only going to rise.
+Amidst the existing resource constraints, administrative responsibilities further consume valuable time that can be devoted to patient care by Providers.
+According to the Center for American Progress, every year, Healthcare Payers and Providers in the US spend about $496 billion on billing and insurance-related costs alone.1 Given the impact of COVID-19, the costs are only going to escalate.

-Administrative processes form the backbone of healthcare systems and their work constitutes going through a multitude of paperwork and documentation dealing with tons of data on insurance coverage, billing, procurement, and others.
+Administrative processes encompassing heavy paperwork and documentation dealing with tons of data on insurance coverage, billing, procurement, and others form the backbone of healthcare systems.
 As per a recent study, in the US alone, the administrative costs of care account for 8% healthcare spending.2 And about half of Healthcare Providers’ administrative costs are billing and insurance-related expenses.1

 Though this is an extremely time-intensive process and prone to manual errors, it is vital to avoid claim resubmission, reduce demographic/eligibility related rejections/denials and follow up collection efforts leading to improved patient satisfaction.
 Incorrect or inaccurate insurance information often results in delayed payment or claim denials impacting the overall revenue for providers.

 As per the 2019 Merritt Hawkins Physicians Inpatient/Outpatient Revenue Survey, elective orthopedic and cardiac surgical procedures were the most profitable for hospitals.
 However, since the onset of COVID-19, these procedures have taken a backseat, leading to a significant reduction in revenue.
-On the other hand, patient satisfaction has hit a new low.
+At the same time, patient satisfaction has hit a new low.
 Due to limited or lack of streamlined insurance counters in hospitals, issues related to patient medical insurances are on a continual rise.

-This is where Intelligent Automation (IA) can help.
-To cope up with the increasing healthcare service demand and rising staff burnout, it is time to leverage IA to navigate through this crisis and transit to the new normal.
+This is where Intelligent Automation can help.
+To cope up with the increasing healthcare service demand and rising staff burnout, it is time to leverage Intelligent Automation to navigate through this crisis and transit to the new normal.